-This assignment consists of two components: a design paper and an implementation that runs one of three application layers on an emulated three layer stack similar to assignment 2.
-This program is to be completed in three person teams.
-Each team must reserve a one-hour live demonstration of your project in an available slot on December 13, 14 or 16.
-Unless an exemption is granted, all three members of the team need to be present for the demo.
+This assignment consists of two components: a design paper and an implementation that supports one of three application layers on an emulated three layer stack similar to assignment 2.
+This program is to be completed in three-person teams.
+Each team must reserve a one-hour live demonstration of your project in an available slot on December 12, 13 or 14.
+If any team member must leave town by December 13, then the team demo should be scheduled for December 12 or 13.
+Unless an exemption is granted, all members of the team need to be present for the demo.

 The general assignment is to build a concurrent server that handles requests from two or more clients.
-[Unix socket calls are used with TCP as the physical layer for transmitting between clients and a concurrent server].
+[Unix socket calls are used with TCP to emulate a physical layer for transmitting between clients and a concurrent server].
 Both the clients and the server will have a small application layer protocol that defines the interaction between clients and the server.

 When a new client connects to the concurrent server, the server will create a child to handle all interactions with that client.
-Whether the server children are forked or generated as threads is a decision for your design.
+Whether the server children are forked as processes or generated using concurrent threads is a team design decision.
 However, forked processes will then require implementation of shared memory mechanisms to handle concurrent accesses to the database structures required in the design of your application.